githubDante/grott-async/README.rst

  - read <logger serial> <register address> - read a specific register of a given data logger / inverter
  - set <logger serial> <register address> <register value> - set a value in specific register of a given inverter

 Responses are returned by all commands.
+The responses from the inverter are filtered i.e. they are processed only by the proxy without being forwarded to the Growatt servers.

 Examples: